What if a child is too young to access their record?

 When a child is too young to have their own email address and access to PKB, the account should be set up without an email address.
 A carer account can then be added to the child’s account.
 This allows the carer to log-in and navigate through to the child’s account.
 For more information on our carer functionality, please click here.

-A coordinator in any of the child's team will have the ability to override this automatic removal, for example if the child does not have capacity or the child has explicitly consented for their carers to continue to have access.
+A professional or coordinator in any of the child's teams will have the ability to override this automatic removal, for example if the child does not have capacity or the child has explicitly consented for their carers to continue to have access.

 How do I add a growth chart to a paediatric record?